NPellet/lambda-wrappers/README.md

 ```

-Note here how the function name in the output object is the one you set in the `apiGatewayWrapperFactory` method.
+Note here how the name of the function in the output object (here: `handler_name`) is the one you set in the `apiGatewayWrapperFactory` method.
 It's also the handler you must configure in AWS:  `path/to/route.handler_name`

+You can use this to implement multiple functions in a single file (though we do not recommend it)

-If you implement multiple handlers per module and you need to access the `configuration` object, you will need to rename it.
+If you implement multiple handlers per file and you need to access the `configuration` object, you will need to rename the `configuration` object during destructuring.

 ### <a name='GodownthemorecomplexOOProute:'></a>Go down the more complex OOP route: